strongloop/strongloop.com2/_posts/2017-05-17-strongloop-evolves-community.md

   - Community
   - News
 ---
 Today marks an important milestone for the StrongLoop website: the transition from showcasing our services to promoting community.
-While we proudly supported community since we launched, our previous site highlighted options from IBM and StrongLoop to help you build with node.js and power the API economy.
-Moving forward, this site embraces our role within the open source community that creates APIs and supporting the growth of that community.
+While we proudly supported community since we launched, our previous site highlighted options from StrongLoop and IBM to help you build with node.js and power the API economy.
+Moving forward, this site embraces our role within the Open Source community that creates APIs and supporting the growth of that community.

 ## Supporting the Open Source API Developer Community